 What is the time commitment needed to be successful at this level?

 Niels Slotboom: “The time commitment is very substantial and in many cases underestimated.
 Soccer players will come to campus 2 or 3 weeks before school even starts to begin their preseason.
 The preseason at Olds College consists of 2 sessions every day on the field as well as sessions with nutritionists and personal trainers and exhibition games.
 Once school begins the sessions switch from 2 a day to 1 every evening after class.
 Every weekend from the beginning of September until November is taken up by games.
 Apart from the practices, games and other sessions there is also community involvement, fundraising and other activities that student athletes are involved in.
 Being a student athlete requires allot of dedication, focus and time management skills, all of which are life skills essential to becoming successful in many careers.”

-Further questions: If you have any further questions in regards to playing college soccer in Canada please feel free to contact me (Rob Kellyemail@example.com) and I will answer your questions or direct you to someone who can.
+Further questions: If you have any further questions in regards to playing college soccer in Canada please feel free to contact me, Rob Kelly at firstname.lastname@example.org and I will answer your questions or direct you to someone who can.